naveenrashu/save_the_planet_flutter_hack_2020/README.md

 What you will see

 - Here will see a list of simple things to do to protect the planet
 - The information are displayed in the GridTile.
+GridTile contains a card.
+- It has a Gesture Detector.
-- Clicking on each tile opens up a dialog box with a slide show which gives more information on how and why we need to save the earth.
+- Tapping on each card opens up a dialog box with a slide show which gives more information on how and why we need to save the earth.